syadegari/datascience-projects/Preparing-datasets/Project/README.md

 ## Overview

-The script performs the following tasks:
+The followings are done for this project:

 - **Data Ingestion:**
   Import data from CSV files hosted on a public GitHub repository.